 What is GAP Insurance?

 GAP insurance, otherwise known as Guaranteed Asset Protection, is a financial product purchased when buying a new car.
-As an average new car can lose between 10%-20% in value after being driven out of the dealership, GAP insurance covers the difference between this reduction and the cost of a new car.
-Most insurance companies cover the market value of the car if a total loss occurs, and this will take into account the 10%-20% immediate loss of value.
+An average new car can lose between 10%-20% in value after being driven out of the dealership.
+GAP insurance covers the difference between this reduction and the cost of a new car.
+Most insurance companies cover the market value of the car if a total loss occurs.
+This will take into account the 10%-20% immediate loss of value.
 Whether you have paid for the car upfront or purchased through finance, this will likely be a significant drop in value.

 When would I need GAP Insurance?